Sahar Delijani

-has been published in more than 75 countries and translated into 30 languages.
+has been translated into 32 languages and published in more than 75 countries.

 Life

 Sahar Delijani was born in Evin Prison in Tehran while both her parents were detained as leftist political activists, fighting against the newly established Islamic regime.
 Delijani's mother spent two years and a half in prison and her father four years.
 Her uncle, her father's younger brother, however, was among thousands of political prisoners executed and buried in mass graves by the regime in 1988.